sethdroberts/Charles/README.md

 ##Charles##

 Charles is a trading bot.
-It is named after Charles Darwin, the originator of the theory of evolution, because it is designed to imitate the evolutionary process of "survival of the fittest."
+It is named after Charles Darwin because it is designed to imitate the evolutionary process of "survival of the fittest."
 The objective of the algorithm is for all stocks in its portfolio to increase by 1%.
 To accomplish this, it:
     (1) finds a set of stocks that are likely to increase by >1% during the next trading day; (2) if stocks increase from the market open to 1%, it liquidates the position; (3) if a stock decreases below the open price, the position is liquidated and the equity moved to the stock in the portfolio which has increased the most since market open.